'Why are Palmeiras playing in the semifinals?'

 After classification, Pisto Mosimane questioned guaranteed classification of South Americans

 “How many times do Africans have to prove it?
 What’s the criterion?
 Why are Palmeiras playing in the semifinals?
 Last year we won.
 What’s the difference?
-Isn’t it time for Africans to play in the semifinals?”, he said.
+Isn’t it time for Africans to play the semifinals?” he stated.

 About Al Ahly’s triumph over Alviverde in the last Club World Cup, in the 3rd place decision, Mosimane left the result aside and stressed that next Tuesday’s match will be completely different.